pbrisbin/vim-colors-off/README.md

 ## Installation

-- Use your preferred plugin manater
+- Use your preferred plugin manager
 - Add "pbrisbin/vim-colors-off" as a plugin

 ## Usage